Snake4life/elasticsearch-https-basic-auth-nginx/README.md

-Simple docker image to run an Elasticsearch server
+Simple docker image to run an Elasticsearch server with Basic authentication

 Usage
 -----